jagrajsinghgill/tillmate/README.md

-# <a href="https://jagrajsinghgill.github.io/tillmate/">Tillmate Multitech</a>
+# <a href="https://tillmate.in/">Tillmate Multitech</a>

-Tillmate Multitech is a modern web application designed to bring innovation and efficiency to the agricultural and equipment management space.
-The project showcases a responsive, performance-optimized website built with HTML, CSS, JavaScript, and modern UI/UX principles — representing the Tillmate Multitech brand identity and its commitment to smarter cultivation solutions.
+Tillmate Multitech, established in 2022 in Phagwara, Punjab, is a leading manufacturer and supplier of high-quality agricultural machinery.
+We specialize in Tractor Rotavators, Seed Drills, Power Weeders, and other farm implements designed for Indian soil conditions.
+With a strong focus on performance, durability, and farmer satisfaction, we aim to empower the farming community through innovation and reliability.
+Our products are trusted by farmers across Punjab and India for their superior quality and long service life.

 ## Features